 This tree is known as the banana or plantain.

 Size & Shape

 The tree size varies based on the cultivar chosen.
-'Truly Tiny' is only 1-1.5' tall, while 'Cuban Red' can be up to 25' tall.
+'Truly Tiny' is only 1' to 1.5' tall, while 'Cuban Red' can be up to 25' tall.
 Banana trees have a generally irregular shape.

 Grow in full sun for best results.
 In hotter areas, afternoon shade is welcome.